 The Wildland Urban Interface (WUI) identifies the intersection of potentially high-risk fire areas and large numbers of homes.
 The report states that just between the years of 1990 to 2008, there were close to 17 million new homes built in the U.S., of which 10 million (58 percent) were located in the WUI and therefore potentially located near high wildfire risk zones.
 “Homes located within a city boundary are not safe from the threat of wildfire destruction.
 In fact, the unprecedented growth of urban areas over the past 50 years has generally increased the likelihood homes will be damaged by wildfire activity,” said Botts.
 “As residential development has expanded into formerly undeveloped wildlands, the transitional area between the two, known as the Wildfire Urban Interface, has become exceptionally vulnerable to wildfire.
 Approximately 40 percent of homes in the U.S. are located in that zone, and wind-blown embers are capable of igniting homes located hundreds, or even thousands of feet away from an actual fire.”

 NOTE: I’m about to head off on vacation, so EcoWest will resume with new posts the week of July 15.

-Download Data: CoreLogic WUI Homes (43.7 kB xlsx)
+- Download Data: CoreLogic WUI Homes (422 downloads)

 EcoWest’s mission is to analyze, visualize, and share data on environmental trends in the North American West.
 Please subscribe to our RSS feed, opt-in for email updates, follow us on Twitter, or like us on Facebook.